Large Deviations and the Peano Phenomenon in Stochastic Differential Equations with Homogeneous Drift: Introduction and main results

-In this paper, we generalize the study of large deviations for drifts of the form $b(x)=\nabla U(x),$ where $U:\R^d \to \R^d$ is a homogeneous function.
-The idea of taking drifts from a homogeneous potential arose from observing that the homogeneity of $b(x)= \left\vert x \right\vert^{\gamma-1}x$ played a significant role in the work of \cite{Herrmann} and \cite{Pappalettera}.
+In this paper, we generalize the study of large deviations for drifts of the form $b(x)=\nabla U(x),$ where $U:\R^d \to \R$ is a homogeneous function.
+The idea of taking this kind of drift arose from observing that the homogeneity of $b(x)= \left\vert x \right\vert^{\gamma-1}x$ played a significant role in the work of \cite{Herrmann} and \cite{Pappalettera}.
 Moreover, a fluid limit study is proposed in \cite{delarue2019} under an extensive list of hypotheses for drifts of the form

-However, the path we use for the study of the LDP is different and arises from combining the ideas of \cite{Herrmann} and \cite{Pappalettera} with a refinement of the Carmona-Simon exponential bounds for the eigenvectors of Schrödinger operators analyzed in \cite{Carmona78}, \cite{Carmona79}, \cite{Carmona81}.
+being $\theta$ a function defined on the sphere.
+However, the path we use for the study of the LDP is different and arises from combining the ideas of \cite{Herrmann} and \cite{Pappalettera} with a refinement of the Carmona-Simon exponential bounds for the eigenvectors of Schrödinger operators analyzed in \cite{Carmona78}, \cite{Carmona79}, and \cite{Carmona81}.
 The hypothesis that the drift $b$ comes from a homogeneous potential allows us to establish a relationship between the semigroups

 for a potential $V$ to be defined in terms of $U$.
-By refining Carmona-Simon bounds, we prove in Proposition \ref{prop:p converges to expU psi1} that the exponential behavior of $X_t^\ve$ depends only on the principal eigenvalue and eigenvector of the linear generator of $T_t^V$.
-One of our main contributions is the comprehensive analysis of the role of the principal eigenvalue of such an operator in the large deviation rate function.
+By refining Carmona-Simon bounds, we prove that the exponential behavior of $X_t^\ve$ depends only on the principal eigenvalue and eigenvector of the linear generator of $T_t^V$.
+One of our main contributions is a comprehensive analysis of the principal eigenvalue of such an operator in the large deviation rate function.

 We will analyze two types of large deviations: a first-order large deviation principle with velocity $\ve^{-2}$ and a second-order large deviation principle with a lower velocity of convergence, depending on the degree of homogeneity of the potential $U$.
-For this reason, we recall below the definitions of large deviation principle and exponential tightness condition for a rate $\lambda$.
+For this reason, we recall below the definitions of the large deviation principle and the exponential tightness condition for a rate $\lambda$.